No. 9 Auburn scores late, beats No. 6 Washington 21-16

 THE TAKEAWAY

-Washington: Aaron Fuller addressed what was perhaps the biggest question mark on the Huskies roster, showing he had all the makings of a No. 1 receiver with seven catches for 135 yards.
-But Washington will have to overcome an early blemish on its record to get into the playoff mix.
+Washington: Aaron Fuller addressed what was perhaps the biggest question mark on the roster, showing all the makings of a No. 1 receiver with seven catches for 135 yards.
+But the Huskies will have to overcome an early blemish on their record to get into the playoff mix, and they failed to strike a blow for the Pac-12 Conference after its dismal 1-8 performance in last season’s bowl games.

-Auburn: The Tigers picked up a win that should come in very handy if they’re in postseason contention late in the season.
-The victory really felt good for a team that closed last season with two straight losses at Mercedes-Benz Stadium, falling to Georgia in the Southeastern Conference championship game and to Central Florida in the Peach Bowl.
+Auburn: The Tigers were eager to avoid another sluggish start.
+In 2017, they lost early on at Clemson and barely avoided an upset against FCS school Mercer.
+There are definitely some things to clean up, most notably 12 penalties for 111 yards, but it should be easier to do after a victory.

 UP NEXT

-Washington: The Huskies return to Seattle to host FCS opponent North Dakota, which opened its season with a 35-7 victory over Mississippi Valley State.
+Washington: The Huskies return to Seattle to host FCS opponent North Dakota, which began its season with a 35-7 victory over Mississippi Valley State.

 For more AP college football coverage: https://apnews.com/tag/Collegefootball and https://twitter.com/AP_Top25